 If the doctype-system attribute is specified, the xml output method should output a document type declaration immediately before the first element.
 The name following <!DOCTYPE should be the name of the first element.
 If doctype-public attribute is also specified, then the xml output method should output PUBLIC followed by the public identifier and then the system identifier; otherwise, it should output SYSTEM followed by the system identifier.
 The internal subset should be empty.
-The doctype-public attribute is also specified.
+The doctype-public attribute should be ignored unless the doctype-system attribute is specified.